JavOrraca/personalwebsite/content/about.md

 ## Web Development

 I created this website using the [R programming language](https://www.r-project.org/), [RStudio](https://www.rstudio.com/), [blogdown](https://bookdown.org/yihui/blogdown/), and [Hugo](https://gohugo.io/).
 My site renders in less than 90ms.
-I'm hosting it all for free... _FREE_.
-It only cost me my time and $15/year for the domain name.
+I'm hosting it all for free... _FREE!_ It only cost me time and $15/year for the domain name.
 Open-source tools are fast, flexible, fun, and the way of the future.